slgrobotics/turtlebot_create/RPi_Setup/README.md

 You need to make sure that your network is set up, better use Ethernet cable initially, for WiFi - see /etc/netplan/*

 Create a "ros" account with sudo privileges.
-Use ros account for furter setup and work.
+Use ros account for further setup and work.

     sudo adduser ros sudo